MSFT-AU-Security/SentinelCTIS/README.md

 This playbook is used to configure Sentinel with the functionality to send created indicators back to CTIS.
 This playbook is a LogicApp script to bundle Indicators from Sentinel into a STIX package for submission to CTIS.

+*Note: you will need to ensure you are logged in with an account that has full access to the Azure subscription before attempting this steps.*

 1. From the Azure portal, navigate to the Microsoft Sentinel service.

  ![](media/image1.png)